slatedocs/slate/api_docs/source/includes/_netsuite.md

 ### Fun Facts

-- New receive logs are guaranteed to have at least 1 item with quantity > 0
+- New item receipt lines are guaranteed to have at least 1 item with quantity > 0
-- Pending receive logs will only show up if PO has status `SYNCED`
+- Pending item receipt lines will only show up if PO has status `SYNCED`

 ## Get Vendors<code class='get'>GET</code>